SEMA – Your platform partner for Timber Construction

 1987

-SEMA makes history with the first-ever data transfer to a trimming line directly from a computer.
+SEMA makes history with the first direct data transfer to a joinery line from a computer.

 1984

-SEMA launches its first computer-aided trimming programs using the CPM operating system.
+SEMA launches its first computer-aided joinery program using the CPM operating system.

 At SEMA, we are committed to the responsible use of natural resources such as water, energy, materials, and land in the creation and delivery of our software solutions.
-Every member of our team takes ownership of protecting the environment within their role, ensuring compliance with all relevant laws, regulations, and standards.
+Every member of our team assumes responsibility for environmental protection ensuring compliance with all relevant laws, regulations, and standards.